Paul Nash and the Wittenham Clumps

 First encountering them in his late teenage years, he was immediately caught by their atmospheric shapes and mystical associations.
 The Clumps became a rich source of inspiration and he returned to paint them many times during his life.

-Nash's first paintings of the Wittenham Clumps were made just over a hundred years ago, in 1912.
+Nash's first paintings of the Wittenham Clumps were made over a hundred years ago.
 In celebration, we are exploring Nash's unique connection with the landscape, looking at his work that originated here and showing how the area has changed since his lifetime.